What's On

 14th - Hungerford Hocktide - Town Hall, Hungerford, RG17 0NF The tradition of Hocktide or Tutti Day.
 The Tutti Men carry Tutti Poles: wooden staffs topped with bunches of flowers and a cloved orange.
 The Tutti Men are accompanied by the Orange Man (or Orange Scrambler) - who wears a hat decorated with feathers and carries a white sack filled with oranges - and Tutti Wenches who give out oranges and sweets to the crowds in return for pennies or kisses.
 The proceedings start at 8 am with the sounding of the horn from the Town Hall steps.
 This summons all the commoners to the attend the Court at 9 am, after which the Tutti Men visit each of the 102 houses in turn.
 They no longer collect rents, but demand a penny or a kiss from the lady of the house when they visit.
 In return the Orange Man gives the owner an orange.
 After the parade of the Tutti Men through the streets the Hocktide Lunch takes place for the Hocktide Council, commoners and guests, at which the traditional "Plantagenet Punch" is served.
 After the meal, an initiation ceremony, known as Shoeing the Colts is held, in which all first-time attendees are shod by the blacksmith.
 Their legs are held and a nail is driven into their shoe.
 They are not released until they shout "Punch".
 Oranges and heated coins are then thrown from the Town Hall steps to the children gathered outside.

-- Cheltenham Camera Club Annual Exhibition
+15th - 21st - Cheltenham Camera Club Annual Exhibition - The Gardens Gallery, Montpellier Gardens, Cheltenham GL50 7UJ

 May 2026

-1st-3rd - Minehead Hobby Horse - Minehead TA24 The custom takes place during the evenings of the first three days of May, and involves the hobby horse perambulating the port of Minehead.
+1st - 3rd - Minehead Hobby Horse - Minehead TA24 The custom takes place during the evenings of the first three days of May, and involves the hobby horse perambulating the port of Minehead.
 The hobby horse measures eight feet in length and three feet in breadth, and consists of a frame covered in a cloth that has been painted with brightly coloured roundels and decorated with ribbons affixed along the top.
 The wording "Sailors Horse" is written in large capital letters across the side of the cloth.
 The head of the man carrying the horse protrudes from the middle of the frame; he wears a painted mask with a crested conical hood affixed with coloured ribbons.
 A tail made from rope is also affixed to the horse.

 3rd - Tortworth Lake open day (Provisional) - Tortworth Lake, Tortworth, Wotton under Edge, GL12 8HF Tortworth Lake is private with no rights of access.
 The estate however welcomes the public to enjoy this special place on the first Sunday of each month from March to October only.
 Opening times are: March, September & October: 10:00am - 5:00pm; April, May, June, July & August: 10:00am - 6:00pm